Thursday, 11 August 2022

 HOW TO REACH

-Nearest Railway station is Habarana, from there you can reach through local buses or by cab.
+The nearest railway station is Habarana, from there you can reach it by local bus or by cab.

 By Car from Colombo...
 Colombo – Negombo – Mirigama – Badagamuwa ( vis Central Expressway ) – Galewela – Dambulla